Best Business Phone Systems and Services

 Let’s get some of the generally incorrect notions out of the way first.
 No one calls businesses anymore.
 Consumers prefer email or online chat.
 Millennials refuse to talk on the phone.
-The list of supposed facts against business phone use goes on and on.
+The list of supposed facts against having a business goes on and on.
 But statistically, none of these statements are true.

 Here’s a real statistic for you: 61% of consumers want to communicate with businesses by phone.
 61% - that’s more than half of all consumers, regardless of demographic.
 Sure, your customers want other ways to contact you as well, like email or chat, but they must be able to reach you by phone.
-That’s why it’s important to choose the best business phone service.
+That’s why it’s important to choose the best business phone service for your small business.

 Shopping for the Best Business Phone System